 Yes.
 If you qualify for a premium tax credit, you may also qualify for a cost-sharing reduction that would help you pay for such out-of-pocket expenses as deductibles and copays.
 You must enroll in a Silver-level plan to get this assistance.

-The state is also offering a new subsidy, called New Jersey Health Plan Savings (NJHPS), that helps lower your premiums.
-New Jersey residents qualify for these new savings based on income, with an individual earning up to $76,560 and a family of four earning up to $157,200 eligible for subsidies to lower health coverage costs.
+The state is also offering a subsidy, called New Jersey Health Plan Savings (NJHPS), that helps lower your premiums.
+New Jersey residents qualify for these savings based on income.
+In 2023, an individual earning up to $81,540 and a family of four earning up to $166,500 are eligible.
 Those who qualify can see their lower premium using GetCoveredNJ’s Shop and Compare Tool or after filling out an application.

 What plans are available?